dchen077/LIS546-Curated-DH-Data/data-transformation-and-qualities-criteria.md

-# Data Transformation and Qualities Criteria
+# Data Transformation and Qualities Criteria Q&A

-Group Member: Doreen, Luming

 ## Data Transfer